-Social studies in the primary years (K-2) focuses on building community, learning about each students’ unique surroundings, learning the basic duties of the citizen, and the introduction of geography, economics, government, and history.
-In grade three, students begin to closely analyze the history of South Carolina and the people and events that shaped our state, while a broader approach to United States history is offered in grades four and five.
-Grades six and seven focus on world history and look at the human story from the ancient civilizations all the way through modern history while grade eight takes a more in-depth look at our state’s history as it coincides with the history of our nation.
+Social studies in the primary years (K-2) focuses on building community and introducing students to the geography, economics, government, and history of their community and school (Kindergarten), our state (grade one) and our nation (grade two).
+In grade three, students begin to closely analyze world geography through lenses that include cultural groups and the relationship between people and the environments in which we live and work.
+A broader approach to United States and South Carolina history is offered in grades four and five.
+Grade six focuses on world history and allows students to look at the human story from the ancient civilizations all the way through modern history through a survey approach, grade seven allows students to examine world regional geography, and grade eight takes an in-depth look at South Carolina's unique past.

 At the secondary level, Lexington One offers a comprehensive and rigorous social studies curriculum that allows students a variety of paths to meet individual needs and interests.
 Advanced Placement social studies courses are available at all district high schools.
 United States History and Constitution has a state-mandated end-of-course test that counts for 20% of the course grade.

-World History, Economics, United States Government, and a variety of elective social studies courses are all available to our high school students, and they are listed in the district course guide.
+Human Geography, World History, Economics and Personal Finance, United States Government, and a variety of elective social studies courses are all available to our high school students, and they are listed in the district course guide.